the-monochord/cancelandholdattime-polyfill/docs/tests.md

 **ramp interruption with manual value change demo** - https://jsfiddle.net/lmeszaros/34yqz9nj/3/

-(mac) Firefox and Safari: value change gets ignored during ramp (mac) Chrome: value will change and ramp will be recalculated
+(mac and windows) Firefox and Safari: value change gets ignored during ramp (mac and windows) Chrome: value will change and ramp will be recalculated

 **scheduled value change interruption with manual value change demo** - https://jsfiddle.net/lmeszaros/34yqz9nj/4/

-(mac) Firefox and Safari: value change gets ignored (mac) Chrome: value will change and scheduled change will happen too
+(mac and windows) Firefox and Safari: value change gets ignored (mac and windows) Chrome: value will change and scheduled change will happen too

 **ramp interruption with scheduled value change demo** - https://jsfiddle.net/lmeszaros/34yqz9nj/5/

-(mac) Firefox and Safari: value will change and ramp will be recalculated (mac) Chrome: result is same as when calling .value in the middle of a ramp
+(mac and windows) Firefox and Safari: value will change and ramp will be recalculated (mac and windows) Chrome: result is same as when calling .value in the middle of a ramp

 **having 2 ramps, where the 1st gets interrupted with a manual value change** - https://jsfiddle.net/lmeszaros/34yqz9nj/7/

-(mac) Firefox and Safari: interrupting a ramp with manual value change will not affect future ramps (mac) Chrome: only the 1st ramp will be interrupted, it does not affect future ramps
+(mac and windows) Firefox and Safari: interrupting a ramp with manual value change will not affect future ramps (mac and windows) Chrome: only the 1st ramp will be interrupted, it does not affect future ramps

 _Since this polyfill targets non-chrome browsers, I think it's safe to implement how Firefox behaves._